hofmannedv/debian-package/packaging.md

 In case you do not have a GPG key yet create one.
 You may follow the three steps below.
-The first command generates a new key, the second one exports your new key to a separate file, and the third one adds the key to your personal keyring.
+The first command generates a new key, the second one exports your new key to a separate file and the third one adds the key to your personal keyring.

 ```sh